jinnovation/resume/data.typ

                 optimization solution.
             ],
             [
-                Delivered Hinge's first generally-available model serving platform, HAI Serve.
-Defined the year-long strategy and subsequent roadmap + delivery.
-Collaborated with applied AI/ML teams to coalesce existing approaches/solutions into cohesive platform based on MLflow, Ray, and Spark, reducing time-to-production for new models by \~50%.
+                Delivered Hinge's first generally-available model serving platform, HAI Serve, based on KubeRay, MLflow, and Spark.
+Defined the year-long strategy in collaboration with applied AI/ML teams.
+Reduced time-to-production for new models by \~50%.
             ],
         )
     ),